cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-network-configuration.md

 ### DNS Behaviour

-The `dns_behaviour` directive allows you to change the default behaviour of returned DNS addresses of different versions.
+The `dns_behaviour` directive allows you to change the default behavior of returned DNS addresses of different versions.
 As outlined above, ElasticDNS always try to return the version of the container that has the same version of the caller.
-You can change this behaviour by setting `dns_behaviour` value to `non-versioned`, in which case ElasticDNS will return the address of containers with latest version.
+You can change this behavior by setting `dns_behaviour` value to `non-versioned`, in which case ElasticDNS will return the address of containers with the latest version.

 ### Load Balancing

 You can change the load balancing method of ElasticDNS with the `load_balancing` directive.
-The accepted values are `roundrobin` , `sticky` and `closest`, and the default value is `roundrobin` which return the list of container's IP for the requested service in roundrobin.
+The accepted values are `roundrobin`, `sticky` and `closest`, and the default value is `roundrobin` which return the list of container's IP for the requested service in roundrobin.
 If you choose the `sticky` option, you will get the last IP you got (if you request after 1 minute you may get a new IP).
-If you choose the `closest` option, you will get the list of container's IP that exist on caller server (it will return all available IPs if there is no container of the requested service on caller server).
+If you choose the `closest` option, you will get the list of container's IP that exists on caller server (it will return all available IPs if there is no container of the requested service on caller server).

 ### Ports

 The `ports` option allows you to specify ports definitions for your service.
 The format of the ports definition is a list of `CONTAINER_PORT:HTTP_PORT:HTTPS_PORT`.
-Note that the `HTTP_PORT` and `HTTPS_PORT` fields are optional, and you can have HTTPS without HTTP if you wish and vica-versa by including the colons, but leaving that corresponding port number blank.
+Note that the `HTTP_PORT` and `HTTPS_PORT` fields are optional, and you can have HTTPS without HTTP if you wish and vice-versa by including the colons, but leaving that corresponding port number blank.
 You can define multiple port definition triplets for a single service using the above format, for example:

 {% highlight yaml %}
 services: